dmehra/dmehra.github.io/SETUP.md

 ### Is there an RSS feed?

-Yes, there is an Atom feed.
+Yes, there is an Atom feed, [feed.xml](http://testersdigest.mehras.net/feed.xml).

 I set it up using [jekyll-feed plugin](https://help.github.com/articles/atom-rss-feeds-for-github-pages/).

 ### Why do Tester's Digest emails have `<angle brackets around the URLs>` ?